RobbieMcKinstry/personalwebsite/markdown/teaching.md

 and sophomores who completed Honors Algebra I with a grade of 93% or above or Honors Algebra II with a grade of 88% or above.

-At present, the roster of my class is aobut half students with an honors mathematics background and half students wihout.
+At present, the roster of my class is about half students with an honors mathematics background and half students wihout.

 Students will take daily (partially graded) quizzes on advanced applications of